gbdkjs/gbdkjs-site/content/docs/ggbgfx.md

 draft: false
 ---

 When developing for the Game Boy all graphics data needs to be in specific binary format.
-All Game Boy graphics are tile based with an 8x8 pixel size, you specify a tile set to use and then provide a tile map to determine which tiles to display where in the screen buffer.
+Graphics for the Game Boy are tile based with an 8x8 pixel size.
+You specify a tile set to use and then provide a tile map to determine which tiles to display where in the screen buffer.

 To simplify the process of converting assets into a compatible format you can use the GGBGFX command line tool.